-Hartman Immigration Lawyers has extensive experience assisting businesses to obtain sponsorship.
+Hartman Immigration has extensive experience assisting businesses to obtain sponsorship.
 We can help your business become a Temporary Skill Shortage (TSS)(subclass 482) business sponsor to ensure that it is able to retain and employ the skilled personnel it needs to succeed.

 We provide assistance to varied Australian and global businesses (from publicly listed to startups) in registering and maintaining TSS business sponsorships.
 We have experience providing advice and obtaining sponsorship for businesses of varying structures, including companies, partnerships, trusts and sole traders across a large range of industries.

 We guide businesses efficiently and effectively through the TSS sponsorship process.

 In order to be approved as a standard business sponsor a business must meet a number of key criteria, including that they: